-Reviewing the four target groups a total of 12.43 million individuals are considered potential conversions to achieving the Guidelines for Physical Activity and Sedentary Behaviour.

-An estimate of successful conversion is proposed for each target group leading to the total of 4.1 million individuals potentially meeting the Guidelines for Physical Activity and Sedentary Behaviour.
+Reviewing the four target groups a total of 12.43 million individuals are considered potential conversions to achieving the PA Guidelines.
+An estimate of successful conversion is proposed for each target group leading to the total of 4.1 million individuals potentially meeting the PA Guidelines.